Tech-at-DU/React-Redux-Tetris-Tutorial/P00-Introduction/readme.md

 Tetris is a classic arcade game that was originally designed and programmed by Russian game designer [Alexey Pajitnov](https://en.wikipedia.org/wiki/Alexey_Pajitnov).
 It was released on June 6, 1984.

-The game, or one of its many variants, is available for nearly every video game console and computer operating system, as well as on devices such as graphing calculators, mobile phones, portable media players, PDAs, Network music players and as an Easter egg on non-media products like oscilloscopes.
+The game, or one of its many variants, is available for nearly every video game console and computer operating system, as well as on devices such as graphing calculators, mobile phones, portable media players, PDAs, Network music players, and as an Easter egg on non-media products like oscilloscopes.

 Here is what Tetris looked like on an arcade machine in the 80s.